 The process may involve multiple steps and the results of the intermediate steps and other parameters like address, data will have to be stored in memory units for smooth continuity.
 The main memory of the computer cannot fulfill this requirement as the speed of storing and retrieval is not fast.
 Register memory fills the gap and provides faster storage and retrieval of the contents.

-They store data, address, and instructions with a size of 32 bits to 64 bits and the power of the CPU is determined by the number of Registers and its size.
+They store data, addresses, and instructions with a size of 32 bits to 64 bits, and the power of the CPU is determined by the number of Registers and its size.
 The big-sized can be split into smaller sized units to hold multiple data.
-One dimensional array or vector can be operated simultaneously using these register and such processors are called vector processors.
-There are different types that are categorized by its contents, instructions, and uses.
+One dimensional array or vector can be operated simultaneously using these registers and such processors are called vector processors.
+There are different types that are categorized by their contents, instructions, and uses.
 Some of the categories are accumulating values, data storage, Address storage, next Instruction, etc.

 Registers can be grouped functionally under 2 groups:

 - Registers Accessible by Users: Contents in these can be altered by the instructions in the flow of program execution e.g Data and address Register.

 - Internal Registers: Used exclusively by CPU for internal operations and these are not accessible by instructions.

 - Data Registers (DR): It holds variables used by the processor in the execution of instructions and in a transition state between the processor and peripheral devices.
 Its size is 16 bits and stores an integer, floating-point values, Characters and array of elements small in size.